 Updated – 09/03/2020 – Azure Security Center integration with Windows Admin Center is now GA!

 Windows Admin Center (WAC) is a flexible, locally-deployed, browser-based management platform and solution.
-It contains core tools for troubleshooting, configuration, management and maintenance for Windows Server, Windows Client, Software-Defined Storage (SDS), Software-Defined Network (SDN), Microsoft Hyper-V Server, and more…
+It contains core tools for troubleshooting, configuration, management, and maintenance for Windows Server, Windows Client, Software-Defined Storage (SDS), Software-Defined Network (SDN), Microsoft Hyper-V Server, and more…

-Windows Admin Center is not only for managing servers, clusters, hyper-converged infrastructure, and Windows 10 PCs, but it also lets you connect your Windows Server to Azure hybrid services whether they are running on-premises or in different cloud provider.
+Windows Admin Center is not only for managing servers, clusters, hyper-converged infrastructure, and Windows 10 PCs, but it also lets you connect your Windows Server to Azure hybrid services whether they are running on-premises or different cloud providers.
 There are many more hybrid services for Windows Server, which you can leverage with Windows Admin Center.

 - Azure Backup

 - Azure Site Recovery

 - Azure ARC

 Microsoft has recently added an ability to onboard on-premises (non-Azure servers) to be protected by Security Center directly from the Windows Admin Center (WAC) experience and view Azure Security Center (ASC) recommendations and alerts as part of the WAC portal.